 There have been recent headline-grabbing failures, but deals that don’t make it to the altar are exceptions.
 Most transactions are approved by shareholders and regulators.
 However, an approved transaction isn’t necessarily a successful one.
-In his 2016 letter to Berkshire Hathaway shareholders, Warren Buffett wrote “As is the case in marriage, business acquisitions often deliver surprises after the “I do’s.”
+In his 2016 letter to Berkshire Hathaway shareholders, Warren Buffet wrote: “As is the case in marriage, business acquisitions often deliver surprises after the ‘I do’s.'”
 How true.
-According to KPMG, 4 out of 5 M&A deals fail to deliver promised shareholder value.